 Gladys was born in Surrey, England, and is a self-taught artist specialising in collage.
 With a family history including two magicians, a carpenter and a seamstress, creativity has always been encouraged to blossom.
 However, her creative journey was far from straightforward.
-Ignoring discouragement from her schoolteachers, Gladys decided to study Fashion at East Surrey College in 2006 and after a wonderful two years there, she was excited to continue learning and accepted a place at Ravensbourne University London to study Fashion Textiles.
-She had high hopes for the future but after a period of exhaustion and illness in her final year, she fell behind.
-Whilst she frantically tried catching up, it was not possible, and she required an extension to complete her collection.
-The stress of this experience shattered her confidence creatively and after graduating, she decided to pursue a traditional career path with the hope of getting her creative spark back one day.
+After accepting a place to study Fashion Textiles at Ravensbourne University London, she had high hopes for the future but by the time she graduated, after a period of exhaustion and illness in her final year, her creative spirit was lost.
+Gladys decided to pursue a traditional career path but dreamed of getting her creative spark back one day.

-Gladys spent the next decade working in various sales, marketing, and leadership roles, and whilst there were pockets of success throughout her working life, she felt unfulfilled.
-She realised one aspect of her life that contributed to this was that so much of her time revolved around screens; Working on a computer all day, watching TV after work, and then scrolling through social media before bed had become the standard.
-She was now conscious of the fact she spent so much time passively absorbing and the itch to create instead of consuming could not be ignored.
+She spent the next decade working in various sales, marketing, and leadership roles, and whilst she enjoyed parts of each career, she didn’t feel truly fulfilled; it felt like something was missing.
+She realised one aspect of her life contributing to these feelings was that so much of her time revolved around screens; Working on a computer all day, watching TV after work, and then scrolling through social media before bed had become the norm.
+It was time for a change and now the itch to create instead of consume became too great to ignore!

 After this epiphany and rediscovering textile prints created at university, Gladys was inspired to get creative again.
 After experimenting with a couple of different mediums in her spare time, she developed a passion for collage.
-Creating art awakened something within her – a much-needed zest for life and a sense of fulfilment that had been sorely missed.
+Creating fun, playful art by hand sparked oodles of joy and a sense of fulfilment that had been sorely missed from her life.
 Her renewed creative journey had only just started when the Coronavirus pandemic was beginning to unfold.
 The UK went into lockdown and shortly after, Gladys was furloughed from her job.
-She suddenly had a lot of time on her hands, and she used this rare opportunity to spend all her time creating.
-She began to explore life’s simple pleasures through her art and knew she was finally on the right path when she woke up feeling excited.
-Then, when she discovered redundancy was on the horizon, Gladys decided to fulfil her lifelong dream of starting her own creative business and launched in February 2021.
+She suddenly had a lot of time on her hands, and she used this rare opportunity to spend all her time collaging.
+Gladys knew she was on the right path when she woke up feeling excited.
+Then, when she discovered redundancy was on the horizon, she decided to fulfil her lifelong dream of starting her own creative business and launched in February 2021.